OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-38.md

 ## Isaiah 38:18

-For Sheol cannot thank you, death cannot praise you; those who go down to the pit cannot hope for your faithfulness.
+For the realm of the dead cannot thank you, nor can death praise you; those who descend to the grave cannot hope for your faithfulness.

 ## Isaiah 38:19